Furdarius/php-environment-docker/readme.md

-This script create useful aliases for php/js development tools (Composer, npm, gulp).

-All processes execute in Docker containers, so your system will not be littered.
+This script create useful aliases for php/js development tools.
+You'll get environment for building PHP projects, isolated in docker containers, so your system will not be littered.
+You don't need to have PHP or NodeJS on your host machine for running `composer`, and `npm`.
+Caching fully supported.

+Availible tools:

+* composer
+* npm
+* gulp
+* bower
+* webpack

 ### Installation